 Refunds can be processed as batches or interactive refunds.
 Freestyle’s M.O.M. system automatically flags customers designated to receive refunds, and the responsible person can execute the refund at the order level or batch up refunds for processing in bulk as part of a scheduled credit card refund process.
 M.O.M. checks the transaction ID to make sure it’s for the right item and does not exceed the purchase amount, so there can be no over refunds.
 M.O.M. records and displays all stacked discounts, applied coupons and credits so it can be made clear to the customer why the refund amount is what it is.
 Promo credits can be issued as refunds, as well, for customer appeasement.

 The Takeaway: Getting items back into stock quickly and reconciling inventory accurately.

-The system should produce refund status reports daily, and support automatically filling back orders by order age, priority, or customer status on receipt of returns into the system.
+- The system to produce refund status reports daily, and support automatically filling back orders by order age, priority or customer status on receipt of returns into the system.